aavanderleij/Dunlin_classifier/README.md

  This program focuses on automating the annotation process for studying the natural behavior of dunlins (Calidris alpina) in the Dutch Wadden Sea mudflats.

-The Dunlin classifier was developed as part of an internship at the Royal Netherlands Institute for Sea research (NIOZ)
+The Dunlin classifier was developed as part of an internship at the Royal Netherlands Institute for Sea research (NIOZ).

-The Dunlin Classifier is unfinished and still a work in progress.
+The Dunlin Classifier is currently unfinished and still a work in progress.

 ### Prerequisites